microsoft/indexnow-wordpress-plugin/README.md

 - View list of recent URL submissions from the plugin.
 - Retry any failed submissions from the recent submissions list.
 - Download recent URL submissions for analysis.
-- Stats on recent successful and failed submissions
+- Status on recent successful and failed submissions

-This plugin was developed with love and coffee by the Microsoft Bing team.
+This plugin was developed with love and coffee by the Bing Webmaster team.

-## Getting Started
+## Installation

 You just need to install the plugin and set up automatic submission of new pages in your WordPress site.
+It's that simple!

+- Log in to WordPress admin panel for your WordPress site.
+Click on `Plugins > Add New`.
+- Search for `IndexNow Plugin` and install.
+- Once installed, click on `Activate` to enable plugin.
+- Go to IndexNow admin page and click `Let's Get Started!`.

 ## Frequently Asked Questions